-Through partnerships with community organizations, the vans will pop up at a wide range of spaces from libraries to feeding centers, with special attention to areas that have limited options for safe recreation.
+Through partnerships with community organizations, the vans will pop up in a wide range of spaces from libraries to feeding centers, with special attention to areas that have limited options for safe recreation.
 Vans are filled with parachutes, kick balls and more so counselors can facilitate 60 minutes full of fun activities.
 Children also receive a 30-minute healthy snack instruction so they can be equipped to make healthier decisions all year long and walk away with a tasty, fueling treat.
+This past summer, Y on the Fly served more than 1,500 kids across Greater Pittsburgh.

 The program, which is free and open to kids of all ages, is a continuation of the Y’s effort to fill gaps in communities where there is not a physical YMCA building.
 The organization is heavily invested in partnering with organizations and officials to identify and service needs in neighborhoods across the city for a stronger, healthier Pittsburgh.